xaratustrah/motorroller/README.md

 This is a nice to have option, just add two level shofters for the CCW and CLW signals.
 In principle, a level shifter can also replace the darlington array IC ULN2003A , which is a bit of an overkill for the current purpose.

+#### Additional hints
+Please note that the driver has direct opto coupler inputs, whereas the relay board has optocouplers that are already pulled up to 5V on one side.

+Also please note that for the crimp tool you need to set level 8 for 0.75mm<sup>2></sup> which are the motor cables, and level 5 for 0.14mm<sup>2></sup> cables, which are the end switch and potentiometer cables.

 ## Licensing